MidsEnjoyer/MuOS-Tailscale-Application/README.md

 ## Credits

-Built with Claude Sonet using Python 3 and SDL2 via ctypes.
+Built with Claude Sonnet 4.6 using Python 3 and SDL2 via ctypes.
 QR code generation is pure Python with no external dependencies.

 Tested on:
 - Anbernic RG40XXV running muOS 2410.3 AW BANANA